-- The list of airports offering one or more forms of hearing loop technology in their terminals in the U.S. grew from 12 to 18 in just the past year or so.
-Among those added to the list were the major hubs of New York's LaGuardia Airport and Los Angeles International Airport.
-Memphis International is looping the departure gates in a new concourse now under construction, and the airports in Minneapolis and Phoenix, both major hubs that already offered the technology, are expanding its presence at a variety of locations within their terminals. - New York's Metropolitan Transit Authority (MTA) is testing looped city buses.
-A Hearing Loss Association of America NYC chapter member who volunteered to test says, "We were able to hear announcements from both the bus driver (live) and from outside (recorded).
-The sound quality varied between the two sources, but both were pretty good." - The MTA board has approved the funding for over 500 new subway cars dubbed the R262 model that will be fitted with hearing loops. - The MTA has also tested the installation of a hearing loop at the busy Bowling Green subway station in lower Manhattan. - In July 2021 Amtrak signed a \$7.3 billion contract for 83 new train sets (expected to be six cars each) to be built by the German company Siemens in their California plant.
-They will be fitted with hearing loops and used on the line's heavily traveled Northeast Corridor routes. - The Port Authority of New York and New Jersey announced a set of new accessibility requirements for all transportation terminals they operate.
-The requirements mandate the inclusion of hearing loops at departure gates and information booths at all new or significantly upgraded airports and at the information counters at rail, bus, and ferry terminals as well. - Also recently San Francisco's Bay Area Rapid Transit System (BART) took delivery of a fleet of hearing loop-equipped rail cars and tested the application of a hearing loop at one train platform. - San Francisco's Bay Area Rapid Transit System (BART) took delivery of a fleet of hearing loop-equipped rail cars and tested the application of a hearing loop at one train platform.
+(recorded).
+The sound quality varied between the two sources, but both were pretty good."

+- " The MTA board has approved the funding for over 500 new subway cars dubbed the R262 model that will be fitted with hearing loops. - " The MTA has also tested the installation of a hearing loop at the busy Bowling Green subway station in lower Manhattan. - " In July 2021 Amtrak signed a \$7.3 billion contract for 83 new train sets (expected to be six cars each) to be built by the German company Siemens in their California plant.
+They will be fitted with hearing loops and used on the line's heavily traveled Northeast Corridor routes. - " The Port Authority of New York and New Jersey announced a set of new accessibility requirements for all transportation terminals it operates.
+The requirements mandate the inclusion of hearing loops at departure gates and information booths at all new or significantly upgraded airports and at the information counters at rail, bus, and ferry terminals as well. - " Also recently San Francisco's Bay Area Rapid Transit System (BART) took delivery of a fleet of hearing loopequipped rail cars and completed the installation of hearing loops at all 50 of the system's stations.